THUDM/CogDL/README.md

 ### General parameters

-- --task, Downsteam tasks to evaluate representation like node_classification, unsupervised_node_classification, link_prediction
+- --task, Downstream tasks to evaluate representation like node_classification, unsupervised_node_classification, link_prediction
 - --dataset, Dataset name to run, can be a list of datasets with space like `cora citeseer ppi`.
 Supported datasets including 'cora', 'citeseer', 'pumbed', 'PPI', 'wikipedia', 'blogcatalog', 'dblp', 'flickr'
 - --model, Model name to run, can be a list of models like `deepwalk line prone`.
 Supported datasets including